 The current status of the default account affects the bank’s approval decisions.
 Every bank has its own policy to view the status of the default account.
 Some banks view the settled status negatively.
 You may approach the bank and offer to pay all the dues and penalties to get the account closed.
 A "Closed" status on the CIBIL report may help you fetch an approval.
 Talk to the bank about the plan that they will agree on to repay the past loan that you have defaulted on.
 Is there a way that default information does not enter the credit records at all?
 The best way is to talk to the lender about your financial situation and negotiate a restructured payment plan that is acceptable to both the parties.
 The bank should perceive your condition genuine enough to do the restructuring.
 You can ask for an extension of the loan tenure.
 This way the EMI amount will become smaller and easier to manage.
 Though the interest outgo will be more, it will at least bring some immediate relief and remove pressure on your funds.
 Alternatively, you can seek a temporary relief of a few months by deferring the loan payment.
 So never run away from problems to wait till they become very bad.
 It is best to take a proactive approach and find a solution to the problem.

-Whichever way you look at it, getting rid of a default on yor CIBIL report is a process.
+Whichever way you look at it, getting rid of default on your CIBIL report is a process.
 So, roll up your sleeves and get ready for the long haul!